mrueda/beacon2-ri-tools/bin/README.md

     The number of threads/cores you want to use for the job.
 In this regard (since SnpEff does not deal well with parallelization) we recommend using `-t 1` and running multiple simultaneous jobs with GNU `parallel` or the included [queue system](https://github.com/CNAG-Biomedical-Informatics/beacon2-cbi-tools/tree/main/utils/bff_queue)).
 The software scales linearly {O}(n) with the number of variations present in the input file.
 The easiest way is to run one job per chromosome, but if you are in a hurry and have many cores you can split each chromosome into smaller vcfs.

-`beacon` will create an independent project directory `projectdir` and store all needed information needed there.
+`bff-tools` will create an independent project directory `projectdir` and store all needed information needed there.
 Thus, many concurrent calculations are supported.
-Note that `beacon` will treat your data as _read-only_ (i.e., will not modify your original files).
+Note that `bff-tools` will treat your data as _read-only_ (i.e., will not modify your original files).

 **Annex: Parameters file** (YAML)